-- Adenomatous polyps—can become larger over time and may develop into cancer
+- Adenomatous polyps—which are pre-cancerous and can become larger over time and may develop into cancer

 - Hyperplastic polyps—do not increase in size and only rarely become cancerous

 - Eat a high fiber diet with plenty of fruits, vegetables, and whole grains .

 - Reduce the amount of animal fat in your diet.
 This occurs in beef and other meat products, as well as full-fat dairy products.

 - Maintain a healthy weight.

 - If you smoke, ask your doctor how to quit.

 - See your doctor for regular screenings after the age of 50.